EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 Where Channel is EXACTLY what is in the XML <Channel> element with any '/' characters replaced with an underscore.

-For example, for event Id '201' and channel 'Microsoft-Windows-TaskScheduler/Operational' the file should be named:
+For example, for Event ID '201' and Channel 'Microsoft-Windows-TaskScheduler/Operational' the file should be named:

 Microsoft-Windows-TaskScheduler_Operational_201.map